anegg0/gr0wing-hugo/content/posts/2013-03-10-urban-monks.md

 ### Simplicity

-While a large part of the world&#8217;s population still daydreams about swimming pools, over-sized limos and golden toilet seats, many others have adopted another perspective: they don&#8217;t think of being rich as a goal in itself.
-And they don&#8217;t want to clutter their homes with more possessions either.
+While a large part of the world's population still daydreams about swimming pools, over-sized limos and golden toilet seats, many others have adopted another perspective: they don't think of being rich as a goal in itself.
+And they don't want to clutter their homes with more possessions either.

 This kind of  attitude is based on <a href="http://zenhabits.net/the-four-laws-of-simplicity-and-how-to-apply-them-to-life/" target="_blank">Simplicity</a>: the art of being happy with less.